haxsaw/errator/docs/using_errator.rst

 Anti-pattern #1-- catching the exception outside of errator's view
 --------------------------------------------------------------------------------------------

-If you catch an exception in a function that errator hasn't decorated (and there are no more errator-decorated functions or contexts at a more global level in the call stack), it will leak narration fragments and the narration will grow, making it useless:
+If you catch an exception in a function that hasn't been decorated with errator decorators (and there are no more errator-decorated functions or contexts at a more global level in the call stack), it will leak narration fragments and the narration will grow, making it useless: